dualboot-partners/latam-git-part1-learn-challenge/README.md

 4. Merge "feature-b" into main.
 While you were working on your branch, other devs may have merged their work into the main branch, so before merging your code, you should try to get the latest version.

     a.
 What commands would you use and why?

-    b.
 What merge method would you use and why?

-    (Before doing the merge, answer these questions in the README.md.
-Push the README.md to feature-b).

 5. Now you want to go back to continue with the code stashed in step 2.
 Commit and push your previously stashed changes into `feature-a.`